bobbyiliev/mz-mock/backend/README.md

 # Materialize Postgres Mock Service

-To build the service, run the following command:
+## Building the service

+Depending on your preferences, you can either build the service directly using Golang or use the existing [Dockerfile](./Dockerfile) to build an image:

+#### Using GoLang:

 ```bash
 go build